-Glasgow Green is a 55-acre park set in Glasgow’s centre.
-It’s the oldest park in the city and is also home to the People’s Palace social history museum.
+Glasgow Green is a 55-acre park set in the centre of Glasgow.
+It is the oldest park in the city and is also home to the People’s Palace social history museum.

 Glasgow is well known for the number of inner-city green spaces it has compared to other British cities and in fact it’s second only to Edinburgh for its parks, gardens and other outdoor areas that allow its residents to enjoy the great outdoors.

-While Scotland’s capital has a slightly surprising 49% green space Glasgow comes second with a still-impressive 32%, which is actually pretty good when you compare it to other major cities like greater London (23%) and Manchester (20%).
+While Scotland’s capital has green spaces covering a surprising 49% of the city, Glasgow comes second with a still-impressive 32%, which is actually pretty good when you compare it to other major cities like greater London (23%) and Manchester (20%).

 Even the word ‘Glasgow’ means ‘dear green place’ in Gaelic, and if you spend any time exploring the city you’ll soon find that it really does live up to its name.